National Parks and Game Reserves in Tanzania

 Tarangire National Park

-Tarangire national park is an incredible national park located in northern Tanzania in the Manyara Region lieing at a distance of 118 kilometers from Arusha the capital of the Manyara region and 70 kilometers south of Lake Manyara national park.
-Tarangire national park is situated in the northern safari circuit of Tanzania in close proximity to Serengeti national park and Ngorongoro crater, this park gets its name from the Tarangire River which flows through the park.
+Tarangire national park is an incredible national park located in northern Tanzania in the Manyara Region lieing at a distance of 118 kilometers from Arusha the capital of the Manyara region and 70 kilometers south of Lake Manyara national park its best national parks in Tanzania, Tarangire national park is situated in the northern safari circuit of Tanzania in close proximity to Serengeti national park and Ngorongoro crater, this park gets its name from the Tarangire River which flows through the park.

 The Tarangire national park covers an area of 2,850 square kilometers protecting a variety of ecosystems consisting of Flora, fauna, and other tourist attractions.
 Among the flora species hosted in Tarangire national park there are the beautiful Baobab trees locally known as Mbuyu in Swahili, these trees grow to the average height of 30 meters and have 11 meters diameter thick, sturdy trunk and stunted root-like branches.